citelao/sensible/_coffee_shop/5-hackme.md

 ## Draw from the evidence when you can

 The best we can do is examine trends and listen to experts, to at least make educated guesses (from data) about what threats exist.
-This is still risky: our assumptions can be too narrow or we might be more cautions than we need to be, but it's better than stabbing in the dark.
+This is still risky: experts might not understand what's important to us or we might end up more cautious than we need to be, but it's better than stabbing in the dark.

 More bad news, then: there is no good overview of known consumer threats.

-There's plenty of data examining specific types of attack (how much phishing, how much malware, how much spam), but nothing empirical to say, "here's what Americans face today."

-Luckily, we have a good overview of *corporate* threats, with something called the VERIS schema.
+This is a big deal.
+It means that no matter how much energy you spend improving your security, you still can't even be sure that you improved the most important things.

+For example, imagine trying to buy a safe car in the '50s.
+You'd have plenty of safety features to choose from, but you'd have no way to know which were important.
+You wouldn't get an analysis of the most important safety features until 1965, with Ralph Nader's *Unsafe at Any Speed*<!-- https://en.wikipedia.org/wiki/Unsafe_at_Any_Speed -->.

+And that book demonstrated that all of our safety features were insufficient.
+You couldn't get the safety you wanted in 1950.

 ## Our best list: the VERIS schema

+There is a good overview of *corporate* threats, though, in something called the VERIS schema.

 The VERIS schema comes from researchers at Verizon, who developed it for their annual Data Breach Investigations Report<!-- VERIS Incident Description (also the A4 threat model) -->, or DBIR.
 The DBIR analyzes over 40,000 security incidents annually, and because of this the VERIS schema is probably the most widely-used system in the world for classifying security incidents.
 This is what we want---we have a list of what we think hackers can do.

 The VERIS schema lists 7 attack types, or "actions":